Religion in Guyana: Baháʼí Faith

 The Baháʼí Faith is a relatively recent addition to the list of world religions represented in Guyana with the first local body (Local Spiritual Assembly) being established in Georgetown in 1955.
 National recognition came in 1976 when the National Spiritual Assembly of the Baháʼís of Guyana was incorporated by Act of Parliament.
 This body represents all Baháʼís in Guyana.

 The 2002 Census enumerated 500 Baháʼís.
 In terms of religious practices and teachings, the Guyana Baháʼí community closely follows those of Baháʼí communities in other countries.

 Judaism

 Jews first came to Guyana in the 1660s, when Jewish settlers arrived in what was then the Dutch colony of Essequibo.
 Janet Jagan, an American-born Jewish woman, served as prime minister from March 17, 1997, to December 19, 1997, and as president of Guyana from December 19, 1997, to August 11, 1999.

 Obeah

-A number of folk beliefs continue to be practiced in Guyana.
+A number of folk beliefs continue to be practised in Guyana.
 Obeah, a folk religion of African origin, incorporates beliefs and practices of all the immigrant groups.
 Obeah practitioners may be Afro-Guyanese or Indo-Guyanese, and members of all the ethnic groups consult them for help with problems concerning health, work, domestic life, and romance.
 Some villagers wear charms or use other folk practices to protect themselves from harm.

 Comfa is an Afro-Guyanese religion.